 - Cast: Nick Cannon, Adrian Young, Art Bonilla

 Box Office Info:

-Miramax backed this $25 million Nick Cannon vehicle and Underclassman wrapped production back in 2003.
-It was originally going to have a summer 2004 release, but was delayed until January 2005 and then pulled from the calendar, when the Weinsteins and Disney were working out terms about remaining or exiting Miramax.
+The budget for Underclassman was $25 million and this Nick Cannon vehicle was financed by Miramax.
+Production wrapped in 2003 and a summer 2004 wide release was planned — but it was delayed until January 2005 and then pulled from the calendar, when the Weinsteins and Disney were working out terms about remaining or exiting Miramax.
 During this period, many of their completed films remained on the shelf, until Bob and Harvey Weinstein agreed to split from Disney and quickly flooded the market with the delayed movies.

 Underclassman received miserable reviews and was booked moderately wide into 1,132 theaters.
 It bowed against Transporter 2, The Constant Gardener and the troubled and long delayed A Sound of Thunder.
 Underclassman pulled in an awful $2,525,364 — placing #11 for the weekend led by Transporter 2.
 Underclassman fell 50.8% in its second weekend to $1,243,374 and quickly left theaters with just $5,655,459.
 Miramax would see back about $3 million after theaters take their percentage of the gross, far below their modest P&A expenses.

 Underclassman saw a brief theatrical release in Egypt, Russia, South Africa and the United Arab Emirates to all of $224,096 and went straight to video in the few markets where it found a release.
-This would be the last Nick Cannon vehicle to get a major release.
+This was the last Nick Cannon vehicle to get a major release.